 It usually takes 250 people five hours to plant ten thousand trees in a day.
 This is part of an ambitious reforestation project which the travel industry for Latin America is supporting, aiming to plant a million trees by 2020.

-The total number of trees planted so far is now around 300,000, of which the LATA Foundation has funded some 10%.
+The total number of trees planted so far is now around 800,000, of which the LATA Foundation has funded over 30,000 trees.

 With your support we can help the LATA Foundation plant more.